Cluster Management

 To get the details of a cluster, execute the following command (no admin required):

-astroctl clusters get <cluster-name>
+astroctl infra k8s get <cluster-name>

 🔑 Manage Kubeconfig